dfaroughy/JetDecluster/README.md

-# JetDecluster
+# pysubjet
-python code for jet declustering
+A python code for jet substructure jet declustering trees.